Flow and streaming potential of an electrolyte in a channel with an axial temperature gradient: Introduction

 Electrokinetic phenomena are commonly associated with the excess of one ion species in the vicinity of an interfacial charge of opposite polarity carried by submerged solid bodies or walls.
 The ions form a diffusion-dominated electric double layer (EDL) which screens the surface charge.
 Unlike the ions in the Stern layer, the ions in the EDL remain mobile and, as in electrokinetic streaming applications, can be advected with the flow.
-Depending on the bulk ion concentration, the EDL is typically only a few to a couple of hundred nm thick so that many studies of electrokinetic phenomena do not resolve the EDL but assume an effective slip velocity (Smoluchowski-limit).
+Depending on the bulk ion concentration, the EDL is typically only a few to a couple of hundred nm thick so that many studies of electrokinetic phenomena do not resolve the EDL, but assume an effective slip velocity (Smoluchowski limit).
 The liquid outside the EDL is irrelevant for the momentum source term driving the flow.
-By contrast, it contributes to the usually undesired ion flux by means of electro-migration (i.e. the bulk conduction current) caused by the existing potential difference.
-Therefore, to minimize the detrimental influence of the bulk fluid, many studies on electrokinetics are concerned with strategies to obtain (characteristic) system dimensions of the same order as the EDL thickness either by miniaturization \citep{vdHeyden:PRL2005,Daiguji:ChemSocRev2010,Xie:LabChip2011} or the utilization of (two-phase) plug flow \citep{Lac:JFM2009}.
-In turn, the downsizing promotes the importance of interfacial stresses such as in studies related to molecular and apparent slip at superhydrophobic walls \citep{Yang:AnalChimActa2004,Zhao:PoF2011} or free surface-guided electrokinetic channel flow \citep{Lee:JAP2006}.
-These approaches aim at reducing viscous losses in areas of the fluidic domain where excess ion predominately accumulate, i.e. close to submerged walls carrying a surface charge.
-Most studies of the electrokinetic streaming potential are concerned with pressure-driven flow while comparatively few investigations were performed on shear-driven flow \citep{Soong:JCollIntSci2004} or other sources of fluid propulsion.
-In latter cases, owing to the superposition principle in Stokes-flow, electrokinetic and fluid mechanical effects can be linearly superimposed.
+By contrast, it contributes to the usually undesired ion flux by means of electro-migration (i.e. the bulk conduction current) caused by the applied potential difference.
+Therefore, to minimize the detrimental influence of the bulk fluid, many studies on electrokinetics focus on system dimensions of the same order as the EDL thickness (the Debye parameter is of order unity) \citep{vdHeyden:PRL2005,Daiguji:ChemSocRev2010,Xie:LabChip2011}.
+Most studies of the electrokinetic streaming potential are concerned with pressure-driven flow, while -in comparison- few investigations were performed on shear-driven flow \citep{Soong:JCollIntSci2004} or other sources of fluid propulsion.
+Owing to the superposition principle in Stokes flow, electrokinetic and pressure-driven flow fields can be linearly superimposed.
 As a result, the streaming potential becomes a linear function of the driving pressure difference.